martinjunior/emo/README.md

 ## Categories

 Emo was inspired by [pattern lab](http://patternlab.io/), which categorizes UI components as atoms, molecules, organisms, templates, and pages.
-Emo uses a similar set of categories: elements, molecules, and organisms.
+By default, emo uses a similar set of categories: elements, molecules, and organisms.
 In order for a component to show up in the generated style-guide, it must be placed in one of these categories.
+Know that these categories can be replaced via the `categories` options.

 ### Elements